-Screen time: the best 4K TVs for every home cinema in 2021
+Best 4K TV 2022: the top home cinema screens for every budget | Stuff

 Cinema prices these days.
 One family trip to the local Odeon and you’ve burnt through half your rainy day fund – only for some popcorn pest to interrupt the movie with their munching.

-Want a cinematic experience without the general public?
+Luckily, the best 4K TVs in 2022 can bring the cinema experience right to your living room.

+Keen for a private viewing?
 Save the money you’d spend on multiplex tickets and stick it into a new TV.
-Even with limited cash to spend, you can treat your eyes to an entertainment upgrade.
+Even with limited cash to spend, you can treat your peepers to an entertainment upgrade.
 And if you’ve got a blockbuster budget, there’s no shortage of classy kit to transform your movie room.

-Need help picking the right panel for your peepers?
-We’ve tested a battalion of big-screen TVs to bring you eight of the greatest 4K displays fit for every budget.
+Need help picking the right panel for your pad?
+We’ve tested a battalion of big-screen TVs to bring you the best 4K TVs fit for every budget.
 Soundbars sold separately.

+• Raise the bar: the best home cinema soundbars for every budget

 The A7200G is yet more proof that Hisense is deeply serious about making serious TVs for not-at-all serious money.
 The 50in version of the Roku TV is yours for less than £400.
 Yet, apart from the thickness of its chassis, there’s really very little about the screen that gives the bargain game away.